Kotlin Help

 val db: JdbcTemplate is the constructor's argument:

-@Service class MessageService(val db: JdbcTemplate)
+@Service class MessageService(private val db: JdbcTemplate)

 Trailing lambda and SAM conversion